SevenDayCandle/STS-Fabricate/README.md

 - Download the mod from the link above and place it into your mods folder (usually {folder containing STS}\SlayTheSpire\mods; you will need to create this folder if it doesn't exist)
 - Run ModTheSpire.
 Ensure that StsLib, BaseMod, and EUI are checked and appear above this mod in the mod load order

+## Compatibility:
+- Certain custom characters may not interact properly with custom cards created for their card color.
+- Custom mechanics introduced by other mods will not be included in the editor by default.
+Such mechanics require explicit integrations with said mods.
+- Having other mods active that affect the cards available in the run (e.g. Card Filter) may interfere with this mod's card filtering function in custom runs.

 ## Links

 If you would like to give feedback on the current state of this mod or wish to follow it for updates, you can do so at this Discord server: https://discord.gg/he76RmsuYZ